SickSixtySix/php-deserializer/README.md

 # PHP-deserializer
-.NET class library which allows to deserialize data serialized with serialize() PHP-function
+.NET Standard class library which allows to deserialize data serialized with serialize() PHP-function

-At the moment there is no support for real number ('d' character), but it will be implemented in the future versions.
+At the moment there is no support for null values, booleans, fixed-point numbers and objects, but it will be implemented in the future versions.

 Usage is pretty simple and tight:
 ```csharp